Problem-solving is his passion, data analytics is his tool

 “I took the first two graduate level courses of the MSCA program and fell in love,” Alvarado said.
 “The undergraduate program provides a broad, foundational view of supply chain management; the master’s program enables you to determine where processes should change and how to add value.”

 “I had just started working at Teva Pharmaceuticals as a supply chain demand analyst,” he said.
-“I knew that it would be demanding to work full-time and go to school full-time; however, the MSCA program is structured to allow full-time professionals to achieve our academic and personal goals.”
+“I knew that it would be demanding to work full-time and go to school full-time; however, the MSCA program is structured to allow full-time professionals to achieve our goals.”

 Thinking back to how he decided on RBS for his undergraduate program, and how those decisions and the program led him to the MSCA, Alvarado explained, “Before I chose RBS, I visited many universities, sat in on classes, and found that the RBS supply chain faculty had the many years of actual industry experience and scholastic achievement I was looking for.
 They could connect theory to practice to show how things really work in the business world.
 And in the real world very few plans go according to plan.
 Get used to it,” he laughed.